 This command allows you to navigate up the inheritance hierarchy to a base type or method of the current symbol.
-You can invoke this command from the code viewer, from the File Structure window and other tool windows.
+You can invoke this command from the Assembly Explorer, from the File Structure window and other tool windows.

 Navigation in the opposite direction is available with the Go to Derived Symbols and Go to Implementation commands.

 Place the caret at a symbol in the code viewer or select the symbol in a tool window.

 If the selected symbol has one base symbol, dotPeek will navigate to it directly.